Making a budget you can actually stick to

 What You Own

 You will then take inventory of all savings and investment account balances.
-Write down a list of your various checking and savings accounts, your retirement funds, pension accounts, tax free savings accounts.
-Next, think about high-value items you own as well.
-Do you own a car – how much is it worth on resale?
-Do you own a home? – include the equity portion of your home value (eg. Overall value minus mortgage balance).
+Write down a list of your various checking and savings accounts, your retirement funds, pension accounts, tax-free savings accounts.

 Calculate Your Net Worth

-The Net Worth calculation is simply a record of a moment in time.
-Don’t stress out too much if it is a negative number.
-The whole reason you are likely here is to learn more about how to improve your financial situation – and you are off to a great start!
-With a bit of good budgeting and consistent progress, you will move that number to a positive and keep building it up over time!
+You are likely here to learn more about improving your financial situation – and you are off to a great start!
+By making a budget, working on your money regularly and making consistent progress, you will move that number to a positive and keep building it up over time!

 Review Your Spending History & Categorize Spending